Noise dissipation mechanisms of an acoustic liner under grazing flow

 When the grazing flow is introduced, the acoustic-induced velocity profiles at 1800~Hz and 2200~Hz become nearly indistinguishable, with only moderate differences near the downstream edge, which appears slightly more energetic at 2200~Hz.
 This shift can be attributed to a modification of the liner’s effective resonant frequency caused by the grazing flow.
 The presence of a quasi-steady recirculating vortex at the upstream corner of the orifice reduces the effective flow area, thereby increasing the resonant frequency.

-The rate of dissipation by vortex shedding in the absence of grazing flow is shown in \fref{fig:effect_f} (c).
-As discussed in the previous sections, the dissipation remains positive in both inflow and outflow phases, with a slightly larger contribution during the inflow which might be due to the attenuation of acoustic waves as they exit the orifice.
+The rate of dissipation by vortex shedding in wall units, $\Pi^+$, in the absence of grazing flow is shown in \fref{fig:effect_f} (c).
+As discussed in the previous sections, the dissipation remains positive in both inflow and outflow phases, with a slightly larger contribution during the inflow.
+The latter might be due to the attenuation of acoustic waves as they exit the orifice.
 The largest dissipation occurs at the lowest frequency (1800~Hz), and it decreases as the forcing frequency moves away from resonance.
 When the grazing flow is present (\fref{fig:effect_f} (d)), the dissipation by vortex shedding becomes positive during the inflow and negative during the outflow.
 The outflow contribution dominates thus resulting in a net negative shedding dissipation.
-The viscous dissipation rate is reported in \fref{fig:effect_f} (e,f).
-The frequency dependence is more pronounced without grazing flow (M=0), whereas under grazing flow conditions the flow dynamics dominate, and the influence of frequency becomes weaker.
+The viscous dissipation rate in wall units, $D^+$, is reported in \fref{fig:effect_f} (e,f).
+The frequency dependence is more pronounced without grazing flow (M=0), whereas under grazing flow conditions the flow dynamics dominate, and the influence of the excitation frequency becomes weaker.